Curriculum

 American Independence Lesson One

-Unit Launch; A New British North America (Q1)
+Unit Launch; The British Take Control (Q1)

 American Independence Lesson Two

-The Story of the Stamp Act Controversy (Q1)
+The Stamp Act Controversy (Q1)

 American Independence Lesson Three